EduardoRFS/eduardorfs.github.io/source/_posts/weakening_on_linear_f.md

 ## TLDR

 To encode sum types, weakening is required.
-By carrying the garbage around in a monad you can easily model do weakening on Linear F. As such you can encode sum types on Linear F. Proof [weak.linf](https://github.com/EduardoRFS/linear-f/blob/main/examples/weak.linf#L34)
+By carrying the garbage around in a monad you can easily model weakening on Linear F. As such you can encode sum types on Linear F. Proof [weak.linf](https://github.com/EduardoRFS/linear-f/blob/main/examples/weak.linf#L34)

 ## Context

 I've been playing with linear type systems for a while, currently I hold the opinion that some form of linear calculus is probably the right solution for a modern functional programming language.

 As such I've been trying to show that you can do everything in a pure linear calculus.
-By doing {church,scott}-encoding of every interesting primitive present in real languages, sadly many of the traditional encodings rely on weakening, which is not directly available on a linear calculus due to that, the traditional wisdom is that sum types are not possible in a pure linear calculus.
+By doing {church,scott}-encoding of every interesting primitive present in real languages, sadly many of the traditional encodings rely on weakening, which is not directly available on a linear calculus.
+Due to that, the traditional wisdom is that sum types are not possible in a pure linear calculus.

 ## Explicit Weakening